Housing - Renato Cymbalista (FICA) and George Kafka - Crowdfunding Downtown

 GK How did you choose the family that moved into the first apartment?

 FICA There was a long decision process with different criteria.
 The first thing was income.
 When we understood how much we would charge in rent, we knew we had to find a family with an income of about two minimum wages, around R$2000.
 If their income was lower, then our rent would be abusive, and if it was higher, they could find solutions on the market.
 With this wage and price, a family would not be paying more than 30% of their income in rent.
-Second, the protagonist of the contract needed to be a woman.
+Second, the lessee on the contract needed to be a woman.
 This is because all the research that we have suggests that a woman ensures the stability of a household.
 Third, we wanted kids to be around.
 It’s clearly important for an adult to live in a good place.
 But for a child, being brought up in a stable home with full access to the city can be transformative.
 It makes you a different person, gives you different aspirations.
 Fourth, the person had to work in the downtown area.
-We either wanted someone who was already living in downtown and was paying too much rent in an overcrowded tenement house, or we wanted someone who was living on the periphery, so that living in downtown would make it so they don’t have to commute for three hours.
+We either wanted someone who was already living in downtown and was paying too much rent in an overcrowded tenement house, or we wanted someone who was living on the periphery, so that living downtown would mean they didn’t have to commute for three hours.
 Finally, we had to decide how we would we make the call for applicants.
 We wanted to make an open call through our website or Facebook page, but we were advised against this due to the fact that we would frustrate many people and they may not understand the criteria.
 Instead, we were advised to make a shortlist of institutions that we trust and ask them to make a shortlist of people to choose from.
 We invited nine institutions to give us names.

 GK What kind of institutions?